-Health and HIV - HIV prevalence in children
+Health - HIV prevalence in children

 This indicator refers to the proportion of children, at a given period, who are HIV positive.

 South Africa is currently the country with the largest number of people living with HIV in the world.
 Many children are HIV positive or have become ill and died due to AIDS.
 The majority of children are infected before and during the birth process and some later through breastfeeding.
 Children may also become infected through sexual intercourse, including sexual abuse.

 It is important to have an estimate of the number of children in the country infected with HIV to plan for health services to meet their needs adequately.
 In addition, knowing the prevalence from year to year also helps to monitor the epidemic and gives an indication of the effectiveness of prevention measures such as the prevention of mother-to-child transmission (PMTCT) programme.

 In a 2008 national household survey conducted by the Human Sciences Research Council, the prevalence of HIV measured in children aged 2 – 14 was 2.5% (95% CI:1.9 – 3.5%).
 This was slightly lower than the proportion who tested positive in a similar survey in 2005 (3.3%, 95% CI: 2.3 – 4.8%), though not significantly so.
 An earlier survey, conducted in 2002, suggested that the HIV prevalence in the 2 – 14 age group was 5.6%, but this is likely to be an over-estimate, because this survey used a testing algorithm with relatively low specificity (a single saliva test with no confirmatory testing of positive specimens).